-The number of shares of our common stock outstanding is based on 12,568,563 shares of our common stock outstanding as of September 30, 2016 and excludes the following:
+The number of shares of common stock that will be outstanding after this offering as shown above is based on 15,131,880 shares of common stock outstanding as of March 31, 2017 and excludes the following, all as of March 31, 2017:

-- 1,604,841 shares of common stock issuable upon exercise of stock options outstanding as of September 30, 2016, at a weighted average exercise price of approximately \$4.60 per share; - 762,814 shares of common stock reserved for future grants under our 2013 Equity Incentive Plan as of September 30, 2016 (subject to automatic annual adjustment in accordance with the terms of the plan, including an additional 880,343 shares of common stock added to the plan on January 1, 2017); - 97,500 shares of common stock reserved for future issuance under our 2016 Employee Stock Purchase Plan as of September 30, 2016 (subject to automatic annual adjustment in accordance with the terms of the plan, including an additional 125,763 shares of common stock added to the plan on January 1, 2017); and - 1,384,608 shares of our common stock issuable upon exercise of warrants outstanding as of September 30, 2016, at a weighted average exercise price of approximately \$9.52 per share.
+- 2,238,121 shares of common stock issuable upon exercise of stock options outstanding at a weighted average exercise price of approximately \$4.79 per share; - 163,902 shares of common stock issuable upon the vesting and settlement of outstanding restricted stock units; - 873,069 shares of common stock reserved for future grants under our 2013 Equity Incentive Plan (subject to automatic annual adjustment in accordance with the terms of the plan); - 223,263 shares reserved for future issuance under our 2016 Employee Stock Purchase Plan (subject to automatic annual adjustment in accordance with the terms of the plan); and - 1,384,608 shares issuable upon the exercise of warrants outstanding at a weighted average exercise price of \$9.52 per share.

-Unless otherwise indicated, all information in this prospectus assumes:
+Unless otherwise indicated, all information in this prospectus supplement assumes no exercise of the outstanding options or warrants described above.